-During the financial year ended 30 June 2010, the Trust and STML agreed for the original interest rate swap agreement to be restructured to reduce the face value of the interest rate swap to \$39,349,470 with a floating rate under the interest rate swap to match the floating rate under the refinanced loan.
-All other terms of the restructured interest rate swap remained unchanged from the terms of the original interest rate swap agreement (i.e. the restructured interest rate swap will still incur a fixed cost equal to 6.45% p.a. payable quarterly in arrears and will terminate on 31 December 2011).
+On 20 December 2011, the Trust and STML agreed for the interest rate swap agreement to be extended to 31 December 2012 at a face value of the interest rate swap of \$39,349,470 with a floating rate under the interest rate swap to match the floating rate under the refinanced loan.
+All other terms of the restructured interest rate swap remained unchanged from the terms of the original interest rate swap agreement (i.e. the restructured interest rate swap will still incur a fixed cost equal to 6.45% p.a. payable quarterly in arrears).